waynodiablo/Oystercard/boris_bikes/learning_objectives.md

 ## Summary of learning objectives for the week

+Agile
+* can explain why we do agile

+BDD
+* can define the meanings user story, domain model, class structure
+* understand how to translate between these concepts
+* build a class structure from a user story, translating through a domain model
+* can explain the difference between EDUF (enough design up front) over BDUF or NDUF  (big design up front/ no design up front
+* can differentiate between unit, integration and feature test
+* can construct a feature/integration test
+* MVP?

+TDD
+* Can explain why we do TDD (e.g. code documentation, for quality, enabling emergent (incremental?) design)
 * Can initialize a new project for TDD with RSpec
-* Follows RSpec best practices for writing tests using describe/context/it
+* Follows RSpec best practices for writing tests using describe/context/it Pairing
+* can explain why we always do the simplest thing first (Building incrementally using iterations, Fail fast and rapid feedback)

+Clean Code
+* Can follow style guidelines

+Doubles
+* Can explain what doubles are and what they do and why we use them
+* Can explain difference between London and Chicago Style
 * Can use doubles to test message expectations
 * Can use doubles to stub unpredictable behaviour

-* Can discuss the philosophy of TDD and understands its role in:
-    * Documenting code
-    * Ensuring quality
-    * Enabling emergent design
+Pair Programming
+* can explain why we pair program
+* can use git and github to share code with pair partner
 * Has pair-programmed every day, with a new partner each day
-* Can discuss the philosophy of pair programming and identify at least one individual learning that would not have happened without it.
-* Can use Git and GitHub to create and share repositories with a pair partner
-* Has a basic understanding of Agile principles, in particular:
-    * EDUF (enough design up front) over BDUF or NDUF  (big design up front/ no design up front)
-    * Fail fast and rapid feedback
-    * Building incrementally using iterations
-* Has a basic understanding of MVP

 ### Activities
 * Use TDD and pair programming together to create a simple model of the Boris Bikes problem in Ruby.